docker/docs/machine/reference/scp.md

 machine to your local host using `scp`.

-The notation is `machinename:/path/to/files` for the arguments; in the host machine's case, you don't have to specify the name, just the path.
+The notation is `machinename:/path/to/files` for the arguments; in the host machine's case, you don't need to specify the name, just the path.

 ## Example